 What is De Quervain’s Tenosynovitis?

-De Quervain’s Tenosynovitis is the term used to describe inflammation of two tendons that sit at the base of your thumb and wrist.
+De Quervain’s Tenosynovitis is caused by rubbing of the two tendons that sit at the base of your thumb and wrist.
+The tendons sit in a tendon sheath.
+This rubbing causes a thickening and narrowing of the tendon sheath which leads to pain and inflammation.

 What is the cause of De Quervain’s Tenosynovitis?

-Although the exact cause of De Quervain’s is unknown, there may be some risk factors as:
+Although the exact cause of De Quervain’s is unknown, there may be some risk factors such as:

-- Overuse of wrist and hand, such as increase or change in your activity, for instance DIY, gardening, new sport or job.
+- Overuse of the wrist and hand, such as an increase or change in your activity, for instance DIY, gardening, new sport or job.

 - Thumb injuries or strain.